isomerpages/moe-chijolotn/_learn-at-ij-oln/Home–Based Learning.md

 without knowledge of the teacher.</p>
 </li>
 <li>
-<p>Students who are not able to be present at the stipulated Google Meet
+<p>Students who are not able to be present at the stipulated online sessions,
-/ Zoom sessions, are to inform their Subject Teacher, who will then see to the necessary follow-up.</p>
+are to inform their Subject Teachers.</p>
 </li>
 </ul>
 <hr>